microsoft/azure-shortcuts-for-java/README.md

 # azure-shortcuts-for-java
 A radically simplified API for Azure in Java, following a variant of fluent interface with the builder design pattern.

 *Note: this is currently an experimental labs project/work in progress*

+The shortcuts library supports both the "modern" ARM (Azure Resource Model) model as well as the "classic" ASM (Azure Service Model), using similar API patterns whenever reasonable.

+It is not a current goal for the shortcuts however to cover the entirety of the Azure API surface.
+The developers should fall back on the Azure SDK for Java for scenarios not covered by the Shortcuts.

+A lot of short code samples are in the com.microsoft.azure.shortcuts.resources.samples (for ARM) and com.microsoft.azure.shortcuts.services.samples (for ASM) packages.

 ## Pre-requisites
 * Java 7+